Skip to content

 4. Canola Oil (Rapeseed Oil)

-This oil is particularly a great seasoning for when your cast iron is to be stored for long periods of time.
+This oil is an excellent seasoning for when your cast iron is to be stored for long periods of time.
 A resin finish can be achieved which protects the cast iron while in storage.
 You should also be prepared for a pungent odor in the kitchen after seasoning with this oil.

-When the iron has cooled wipe over to remove any excess before storage.
+When the iron has cooled wipe it over to remove any excess before storage.

 Rapeseed Oil can be heated as high as 400 degrees Fahrenheit or 200 degrees Celsius.